DA: Death of Kansas teen in custody not necessarily criminal

 Family attorneys and others have described Lofton as being “in crisis” rather than dangerous, and Stroth has repeatedly noted that he was unarmed.

-“What additional evidence does Mark Bennett need to file criminal charges?”
+“What additional evidence does Marc Bennett need to file criminal charges?”
 Stroth said.
 “There’s objective video evidence.
 There is (an) objective autopsy report.
 I don’t know what else he possibly could need. ”

 Follow John Hanna on Twitter: https://twitter.com/apjdhanna